Levartar/Blender-scripting-documentation/docs/Blender Scripting/Headless Rendering/Headless Rendering.md

 -  `-f 10`
 	-  render the 10th frame (required!)

-render to specific output path:
+If you want to render to a specific output path you have to add the path to the terminal command like the following.
 ``` Terminal
 blender -b Documents/Blender/headless_test/cube1.blend -o Documents/Blender/Renders/frame_##### -E CYCLES -f 10
 ```